Chances are, you have more personal information posted online than you think.

 Services such as McAfee Personal Data Cleanup can prove invaluable, as it handles the initial removal process, as well as ongoing monitoring to catch when your information resurfaces, saving you time and effort while offering long-term privacy protection.

-Aside from the services above, comprehensive protection software can help safeguard your privacy and minimize your exposure to cybercrime with these offerings such as:
+Aside from the services above, comprehensive protection software can help safeguard your privacy and minimize your exposure to cybercrime with these offerings, such as:

 Unlike legitimate data broker sites, the dark web operates outside legal boundaries where takedown requests don’t apply.
 Rather than trying to remove information that’s already circulating, you can take immediate steps to reduce the potential harm and focus on preventing future exposure.
 A more effective approach is to treat data breaches as ongoing security issues rather than one-time events.

 Both the FTC and Cybersecurity and Infrastructure Security Agency have released guidelines on proactive controls and continuous monitoring.
-Here are key steps of those recommendations:
+Here are the key steps of those recommendations:

 While some states like California have stronger consumer privacy rights, most data removal still depends on voluntary compliance from companies.